FRANK SINATRA HAS A FEVER

 And right now?
 He was truly.

-When you've been on top of the world and practically own the world you're on top of, the thought of being brought to heel by the threat of a woman walking out on you can seem impossible in your mind.
+When you’ve been on top of the world—and practically own the world you’re on top of—the idea of being brought to heel by the threat of a woman walking out on you seemed impossible.

 “I love you, angel.
 My sweet angel of death.”